wini-rs/wini/wini-website/src/pages/doc/pages/concepts/concepts-introduction.md

 # Concepts

 In this section I'll quickly cover the 3 base concepts of Wini that are essential to work with wini.
-It will be divde in 3 sections:
+It will be divide in 3 sections:

 - Pages
 - Components